AstrobioMike/bit/README.md

 | [sra-download](workflows/sra-download-wf) | downloads sra reads via prefetch and fasterq-dump, with helper program for combining run accessions if needed (see [here](workflows/sra-download-wf) for usage details) |
 | [genome-summarize](workflows/genome-summarize-wf) | generates genome assembly stats, quality estimates, and taxonomy info (see [here](workflows/genome-summarize-wf) for usage details and overview) |
 | [metagenomics](workflows/metagenomics-wf) | processes short-read metagenomics data via assembly through to merged taxonomy and KO coverage tables, and recovers and characterizes MAGs (see [here](workflows/metagenomics-wf) for usage details and overview)
+| [amplicon](workflows/amplicon-wf) | processes short-read amplicon data through to ASVs, a count table, and a taxonomy table largely with dada2 (see [here](workflows/amplicon-wf) for usage details and overview)

 For greater detail and usage information, see the pages linked above for each workflow.

 > Note that workflows are versioned independently of the _bit_ package.
-When you pull one with `bit-get-workflow`, the directory name will have the version, and it is also listed at the top of the Snakefile.
+When you pull one with `bit get-workflow`, the directory name will have the version, and it is also listed at the top of the Snakefile.

 ---